Color: Centipedes are yellowish to dark brown, and some will have darker stripes or markings.

 Is the treatment safe?

-All products used are EPA registered for pest control use to keep your family, pets and plants as safe as possible.
+All products used are EPA registered for pest control use to keep your family, pets, and plants as safe as possible.
 Your technician will fully explain treatment options being used so you are well informed.
+Contact Wil-Kil Pest Control today to learn more about your treatment options for centipedes.

 September means back to school, the return of cooler weather and the invasion of over-wintering pests.
 Over-wintering pests are those pesky creatures that move into structures in the fall, camp out and lay dormant all winter, and then emerge with abandon at the first sign of warm weather.
 The most common over-wintering pests in the upper Midwest include Asian lady beetles, box elder bugs and cluster flies.